elegantapp/pwa-workshop-angular-firebase/README.md

 ## Update angular.json

 Change the path in the `ngswConfigPath` config in `angular.json` file from `/ngsw-config.json` to `ngsw-config.json`.
-Test the production build by running `npm run build -- --prod`.
+Test the production build by running `npm run build:prod`.
 If no error shows up, continue.

 ## Good to go 🎯
 Now you can continue to Step 2 -> [Change web app manifest](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-2/README.md).